remind-me-later/TFG-matematicas/md/draft.md

 verified toolchains, ==such as CompCert, have been shown== to produce more efficient code than their unverified counterparts.
 This is due to more aggressive optimizations being possible when the correctness of the program is
-guaranteed: runtime checks can be removed, aggresive flow analysis can be performed, and dead code can be eliminated.
+guaranteed: runtime checks can be removed, aggressive flow analysis can be performed, and dead code can be eliminated.
 Some of these optimizations can be performed by modern compilers, using static analysis, but the guarantees provided by formal methods are stronger, as we said before we can ensure